Beatriz at Dinner: Casting

 In August 2016, it was announced Connie Britton, John Lithgow, Chloë Sevigny, Jay Duplass, and Nina Arianda would be joining the film’s cast, and that Miguel Arteta, a frequent collaborator of White’s, would direct.
 It was also announced Christine Vachon would produce under her Killer Films banner, as would Aaron L. Gilbert under his Bron Studios banner.
 David Hinjosa and Pamela Koffler also served as producers on the film, alongside Jason Cloth, Richard McConnell, Brad Feinstein, and Lewis Hendler, who served as executive producers.
 It was later revealed Amy Landecker had joined the cast of the film, replacing Arianda.

 Filming

 Principal photography began on August 15, 2016 in Los Angeles, California.
 Production concluded on September 3, 2016.
 Mark Mothersbaugh composed the film's score.

 Release

 The film had its world premiere at the Sundance Film Festival on January 23, 2017.
 Shortly after, Roadside Attractions, FilmNation Entertainment and Elevation Pictures acquired U.S. and Canadian distribution rights to the film, respectively.
 It was given a limited release on June 9, 2017 in the US, with a wider expansion beginning June 23.
 In Canada, the film was released on June 16, 2017.

+The movie was released in Mexico and international territories by Walt Disney Studios Motion Pictures through their Buena Vista International distribution label.

+Reception

+Box office

+Beatriz at Dinner grossed $7,115,854 in the United States and Canada, and $309,537 in other territories, for a worldwide total of $7,425,391.